davep/davep.github.com/README.md

   pages" solution that sort of seems to miss the point of using this setup.
   As such I want to find a better way of doing this that's as dynamic as possible *and* keeps things hosted in the repo.
-- Sort out an "overview" view of posts (by month, or something)